scikit-learn-contrib/MAPIE/doc/theoretical_description_conformity_scores.rst

 the additionnal model required this score can only be used with split methods.

 Normalisation by the learned residuals from :math:`X` adds to the score a knowledge of :math:`X` and its similarity to the other examples in the dataset.
-In fact, using this score results in even more adaptive intervals.
-Compared to the gamma score, the other adaptive score implemented in MAPIE, it maintains relevant interval sizes over the entire dataset even when there are outliers that could perturb the model.
-With gamma score, if there are strong outliers, the intervals over the hole datset are sometimes too large to be useful.
-Therefore, the interpretation of the intervals provided by the conformal residual fitting score can help to detect outliers.
+Compared to the gamma score, the other adaptive score implemented in MAPIE, it maintains relevant interval sizes over the entire dataset even when the model is very uncertain (they would be large on the specific parts of the dataset where the model is uncertain).
+Whereas, with the gamma score, the intervals would be large over the hole dataset.

 Key takeaways